Marxist–Leninist League of Tigray: Fall of the Marxist-Leninist League of Tigray

-The fall of the Marxist-Lenninst League of Tigray began in 1989 and continued until 1991.
+The fall of the Marxist-Leninist League of Tigray began in 1989 and continued until 1991.
 During its fall the TPLF changed their parties platform and beliefs.
 Moving away from Marxism-Leninism, the party moved their stance to Revolutionary Democracy.

 In 1989 The TPLF and MLLT joined a united front against the Derg due to widespread state violence being committed.
 This popular front was the catalyst to the fall of The MLLT because Marxism-Leninism was no longer the central goal of the TPLF, but instead became the overthrow of the Derg.

 In 1990 the shift from Marxism-Leninism began when Meles Zenawi announced the changing party platform to Revolutionary Democracy in a speech given in the United States.

 With the coming to power of the TPLF in 1991 and the collapse of communist regime in Albania, the TPLF dropped all references to Marxism-Leninism.
 The leadership of the TPLF claims that the MLLT dissolved when the TPLF-backed Ethiopian People's Revolutionary Democratic Front took power after the collapse of the Ethiopian Democratic People's Republic in 1991.